We are working to transform how we measure business respect for human rights to focus on what matters most: outcomes for people.

-Welcome to Valuing Respect, a global collaborative platform, led by Shift, to research and co-create better ways of evaluating business respect for human rights.
-Over the next three years, we aim to develop tools and insights that can help both companies and their stakeholders focus their resources on actions that effectively improve outcomes for people.
+Welcome to Valuing Respect, a global collaborative initiative led by Shift, to research and co-create better ways of evaluating business respect for human rights.
+We are working with a wide variety of partners across all sectors and geographies.
+Our goal is to develop tools and insights that can help companies and their stakeholders focus their resources on what matters most: outcomes for people.